 - • ML Infrastructure Engineer at Google, building developer AI tools and improving machine learning velocity.

-- • Machine Learning Infrastructure Engineer at Microsoft Azure, connecting new compute to training runtimes and managing asset reuse across the fleet.
+- • ML Infrastructure Engineer at Microsoft, connecting new compute to training runtimes and managing asset reuse across the fleet.

 - • Software Engineering Intern at Microsoft Security Response Center, developing open-source hardware monitoring systems in Rust.